INTRODUCTION TO ST. BENEDICT'S CATHOLIC PRIMARY SCHOOL

 In Year or Casual Applications

 Applications made too late for the local authority co-ordinated system, In-year applications for year R and applications for entry to years 1-6 must be made on the IYCAF (In -Year and Casual application Form) available on school websites.
 The same policy and procedure (apart from the timetable) applies to these applications.
-This form must be sent to the school’s Admissions Officer with this supplementary information form.
+This form must be sent to the school’s Admissions Officer.
+All applicants who wish to apply under the oversubscription criteria listed in the policy are requested to complete a Supplementary Information Form (available on the school websites or from each school’s Admissions Officer).
+Completed forms, along with any supporting documentation, should be sent to the Admissions Officer at the school at the time of application.
+Not doing so may lead to your child being placed in a lower priority category than they should.

-Please note that if you are not offered a place and submit an appeal, a copy of this form will be submitted to the Appeal Panel.
+Please note that if you are not offered a place and submit an appeal, a copy of the form will be submitted to the Appeal Panel.

 Admission Appeals